nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/design_patterns.md

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK Outpatient letter within ITK Messaging Solutions.
+This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK Outpatient Letter within ITK Messaging Solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##